vZDC-ARTCC/ids/README.md

 ```bash
 npm run db:deploy
 ```
+#### Configuring

+Navigate to the `facilities` directory to see all the ATCTs and TRACONS.

+Facilities are built from the TRACON level, moving to TRACON AREA, and Fields.

+Reference the PCT TRACON and the IAD ATCT as examples on how to configure all of your fields and TRACONS.

+Once a TRACON has been configured correctly, add it to the `IDS_TRACON_FACILITIES` array in `facility/facilities.ts` file.

+> You must re-seed the database if you make any changes to the configuration files.
+> This will **permanently delete** anything content in the database

+#### Development
 Run the development server:
 ```bash
 npm run dev
 ```
 Navigate to http://localhost:3000/api/seed

-> **COMMENT OUT THE ENTIRE /app/api/seed/route.js FILE AFTER YOU SEE THE SUCCESS MESSAGE**
+> **COMMENT OUT THE ENTIRE `/app/api/seed/route.js` FILE AFTER YOU SEE THE SUCCESS MESSAGE**

 Navigate to http://localhost:3000 and enjoy!